MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/mobile-tutorial.md

 ## What happens if the app loses tracking?

 Throughout the tutorial or during a call, you may see a message that says the app has lost tracking because it can't adequately detect your surroundings or surfaces.
-In this case, you won't be able to place mixed-reality annotations until your surfaces are detected and remote collaborators won't be able to place mixed-reality annotations in your shared space.
+In this case, you won't be able to place mixed-reality annotations until your surfaces are detected, and remote collaborators won't be able to place mixed-reality annotations in your shared space.

 Here are a few tips to help you bettter track your environment: